Growth in groups: ideas and perspectives: Methodological background: arithmetic combinatorics

 \subsection{Balog-Szemer\'edi-Gowers.
 Flattening lemma (Bourgain-Gamburd).}

-The first version of the following result was due to Balog and Szemer\'edi \cite{MR1305895}.
+The Balog-Szemer\'edi-Gowers theorem is a key tool in modern additive combinatorics.
+As we shall see, it is also important in the study of growth on groups, since it allows one to pass from results on sets to results on measures.
+The first version of the theorem was due to Balog and Szemer\'edi \cite{MR1305895}.
 Gowers \cite[Prop.
 12]{MR1631259} improved the bounds dramatically, making all dependencies polynomial; this is needed for our applications.
-Then Tao showed that the proof (which is essentially graph-theoretical) also works in a non-commutative setting \cite[\S 5]{MR2501249}.
+Then Tao showed that the proof (which is essentially graph-theoretical, as shown in \cite{MR2155059}) also works in a non-commutative setting \cite[\S 5]{MR2501249}.

 First, we need a definition.
 Its commutative counterpart, the {\em additive energy}, is very common in additive combinatorics. \begin{defn} Let $G$ be a group.
 Let $A,B\subset G$ be finite sets.
 The {\em multiplicative energy} $E(A,B)$ is